carloscortonc/cli-er/examples/options-only/README.md

-CLIs with only options can be built by defining an index script file.
+CLIs with only options can be built with a single script file.
 Here we export the default function that contains the cli logic, and also invoke `Cli.run()`, only when the script is directly called by node.
 For this we can use:

 ```js
 if (require.main === module) {